Alexanderh1988/InstaAutoFollowers/README.md

 # Instruccions

-1) make an instagram account and get the coockies of the session, then fill the coockies into the programs
+1) make an instagram account and get the coockies of the session, then fill the coockies into the script
 2) get the chrome selenium driver from:

 https://chromedriver.chromium.org/downloads